 Our trial lawyers include former state and federal judges, U.S. Attorneys, SEC trial counsel, CFPB trial counsel, a Watergate prosecutor, a solicitor general and several fellows of the American College of Trial Lawyers.
 This direct experience with the workings of the U.S. judicial and regulatory system provides our clients with a rich understanding of the best avenues to explore in resolving disputes.

 Our litigators have collectively tried hundreds of matters, and their successes have been noticed.
-U.S. News – Best Lawyers ranked us as a Tier 1 firm for both our national Securities and Commercial Litigation practices.
+U.S. News – Best Lawyers, 2010-2017, (Woodward White, Inc.) ranked us as a Tier 1 firm for both our national Securities and Commercial Litigation practices.

 Our securities litigators know the ever-changing securities laws and are experienced in litigating claims effectively and efficiently.
 Our lawyers handle a wide variety of issues arising under the securities laws.
 We have a long and strong history of successfully representing clients in a broad spectrum of matters, including: